Taking justice into your own hands-the aspects of vigilantism

 Features of vigilantism

-- Ideological support: Vigilantes often seek support from individuals who share similar beliefs, ideologies, or concerns regarding specific issues.
-This galvanizes their actions and bolsters their perceived legitimacy.
+- Ideological support: Vigilantes often seek support from those who share similar beliefs, ideologies, or concerns regarding specific issues.

-- Control of crime or social infractions: The primary objective of vigilante activities is to control or address issues related to crime or violations of societal norms.
-Vigilantes see themselves as guardians or enforcers of a moral code.
+- Control of crime or social infractions: Vigilantes see themselves as guardians or enforcers of a moral code, so they primarily aim to curb crime and social misconduct.

 - Perceived failure of law enforcement: Vigilantes justify their actions by asserting that they are a last option, because of a perceived failure or inefficacy of the established law enforcement system.

-- Use of threats and force: Vigilantes frequently employ intimidation, threats, harassment, or even physical force to achieve their goals.
+- Use of force: Vigilantes often use threats, intimidation, harassment, and even violence to get what they want.
 These tactics are a necessary means to assert their authority or deliver their version of justice.

 Recommended article

-When the law has failed, it's easy to sympathize with a person who takes justice into their own hands.
-These examples serve as a reminder of the depths to which personal trauma and societal horrors can drive individuals.
+When the law has failed, it's easy to sympathize with a heroic vigilante who takes justice into their own hands.
+But vigilantism is way more complicated than it seems, as the following six examples show.

 Vigilantism sparks discord